davidycliao/legisCrawler/README.md

 ## Instruction

 - Need to install [Anaconda Navigator](https://www.anaconda.com/products/individual-b) and [Python>=3.7.3](https://www.python.org/downloads/release/python-3810/) beforehand.
-And then, open the terminal and download `legisCrawler` repository by using `git clone`(about how to use git and Github, please have a look at this [Tutorial for Beginners](https://www.youtube.com/watch?v=RvnM6EEwp1I) )
+And then, open the terminal and download `legisCrawler` repository by using `git clone`.

+- About how to use git and Github, please have a look at this [Tutorial for Beginners](https://www.youtube.com/watch?v=RvnM6EEwp1I)

 ```
 git clone  git@github.com:davidycliao/legisCrawler.git
 ```